Real Talk / Design Thinking

 Turning the Way Toward Real Growth

-by Sarah Buckler, CEO, Tangible
+Sarah Buckler, CEO, Tangible

 You’ve probably heard the term “flywheel” before, but do you know what it is?
 I’m not talking about spin classes–I mean an actual flywheel.
 A flywheel is a wheel that stores its rotational energy to regulate the delivery of energy from motion to machine.
 In business, the flywheel effect describes the accumulation of more and more small wins over time leading to inevitable organic growth.